cran-task-views/Spatial/Spatial.md

     Public Health Data by Waller and Gotway (2004).
 -   `r pkg("ecespa")` provides wrappers, functions and data for spatial point pattern analysis, used in the book on Spatial Ecology of the ECESPA/AEET.
-The functions for binning points on grids in `pkg("ads")` may also be of interest.
-The ads package prforms first- and second-order multi-scale analyses derived from Ripley's K-function.
+The functions for binning points on grids in `r pkg("ads")` may also be of interest.
+The `r pkg("ads")` package prforms first- and second-order multi-scale analyses derived from Ripley's K-function.
 -   The `r pkg("dbmss")` package allows
     simple computation of a full set of spatial statistic functions of